Swaty-G/GolangTutorial/README.md

 - `15functions/main.go`: A program demonstrating the use of functions in Go
 - `16methods/main.go`: A program demonstrating the use of methods in Go
 - `17defer/main.go`: A program demonstrating the use of defer in Go
+- `18files/main.go`: A program demonstrating file operations in Go

 ## Authors